How To Fix a Hole in Your UGGs: A Step By Step Guide To Patching UGG Boots

 1. Using shoo goo or other glue to fill the hole in your UGGs

-I have shoo goo (from my time in Canada), a glue gun and craft glue so I considered this carefully but decided against it as I didn’t want to create a hard surface or damage the surrounding sheepskin.
+I have shoo goo (a product I’ve never seen in the UK apart from on Amazon) but I hung onto from my time in Canada), a glue gun and craft glue so I considered this carefully but decided against it in the end as I didn’t want to create a hard surface or damage the surrounding sheepskin.
 I also knew the result would be ugly and I’d still need to make it look pretty afterwards.